Multi-Org or multiple organization access (MOAC)

 One can define an operating unit using the Accounting Setup Manager in Oracle General Ledger or Organization Definition form in Oracle HRMS or Inventory.
 We shall discuss about Accounting Setup Manager in a future blog post.
 An operating unit is then attached to a default legal context (as compared to Legal Entity in Release 11i)

 Define a security profile using either of the two forms: Security Profile form or the Global Security Profile Form that is shown below.
 Both forms look almost identical where Security Profile Form allows one to select operating units from only one Business Group where as Global Security profile Form allows one to select operating units from multiple Business Groups.
-One can define another profile option called MO: Default Operating Unit which is optional and allows one to specify a default operating unit that will be the default when you open different subledger application forms.
+One can define another profile option called MO: Default Operating Unit

 In Release 12, define a security profile in HR using the Security profile form or the Global Security profile form, and assign all of the operating units that one would want a responsibility to access.
 The one needs to run a concurrent request called “Run Security List Maintenance” from HR which will make those security profile available and allow one to assign them to a responsibility via a profile option called MO: Security Profile.